elsayedelmandoh/Devices-Price-Classification-System-using-Python/README.md

 # Devices Price Classification System using Python

-This project focuses on building a Device Price Classification System using Python for machine learning.
+Developed a Devices Price Classification System utilizing a pipeline that incorporates StandardScaler, SelectFromModel, and RandomForestClassifier, achieving an accuracy of approximately 93% in predicting device prices.

 The system consists of two main components:

 1. **Python Project**: Implements machine learning algorithms to predict device prices based on their characteristics.